 Quick to recover

 In the second half of 2020, the CLO market began to recover, and the ramp-up continued throughout 2021, which as we’ve noted was a record year for CLOs.
 Downgrades and defaults did not occur at the rates originally predicted, and full confidence returned to the asset class.
 The US market alone had $186 billion in new US CLO sales in 2021, and $850 billion outstanding.

-“In 2008, the CLO community was told that the structure would experience unprecedented defaults because of a once-in-a-lifetime market crash, but not a single CLO defaulted during that recession,” explains Tim Ruxton, Director, Vistra Capital Markets, United States.
+“In 2008, the CLO community feared that the structure would experience unprecedented defaults because of a once-in-a-lifetime market crash, but there were extremely low levels of CLO defaults during that recession,” explains Sven Haase, Commercial Director, Vistra Capital Markets.

 “In 2020, the CLO community was told to brace for a wave of downgrades and a negative rippling effect that would undoubtedly pummel the structure.
 But, again, CLOs have showed their resilience to market conditions.”